poiyomi/PoiyomiDocs/docs/shading/main.md

 Cloth shading is a physically-based lighting model that draws from the Cloth shading model used in [Google's Filament engine](https://google.github.io/filament/Materials.html#materialmodels/clothmodel).
 It uses a packed mask to determine physically-based components of the lighting.

-:::note
+:::warning
-Cloth Shading will be updated in the future to separate the specular into its own module.
-Currently, it's not recommended to use both Cloth shading and Reflections & Specular.
+Due to the unique properties used in Cloth shading, it's <u>not recommended</u> to use both Cloth shading and Reflections & Specular at the same time!
 :::

 <details>